fau-is/IntroCS/Trie/README.md

 ~~~

 The properties of your struct are a bool named _is\_city_, and the node array pointer _children_.
-whichThe bool is\_city, if set to true, indicates that the word is a city name.
+The bool is\_city, if set to true, indicates that the word is a city name.
 Children, the node pointer array, stores pointers to other nodes.
 This allows you to navigate through your Trie.
 To access properties in a struct, use the following syntax.